privacy-scaling-explorations/qdh/README.md

 AZURE_CONNECTION_STRING='DefaultEndpointsProtocol=https...'
 ```

-> - If you are are looking for a free Mongo hosting, try [Mongo Atlas](https://www.mongodb.com/cloud/atlas).
-> - To get Azure keys, first create a new Azure Storage account.
-Within it, create a new container and name it, e.g.: `qdh-user-images`.
-Then go to Storage account > Settings > Access keys.
-Copy paste Account Name, Key and Connection String from there.
-We'll everntually try to make this project cloud agnostic.
-Feel free to contribute.

 Now run `yarn dev` (or `npm run dev`)

 > If you are already running `yarn dev` (or `npm run dev`), make sure to kill the process and start it again.
 Next.js doesn't pick up `.env` changes automatically.
 Hence you need to restart it manually.